Python Context Managers and Async Context Managers: A Complete Guide to Resource and Exception Handling

 Best Practices for Using Context Managers

-3. Handle Exceptions Gracefully: Use __exit__ or __aexit__ to log, retry, or clean up on errors.
+__exit__or__aexit__to log, retry, or clean up on errors. - Combine with

 Common Pitfalls and How to Avoid Them